 Imagine coming down the slopes, cold mountain air blowing in your face and this warm potato-bacon-cheese dish is waiting for you, steaming hot.
 Irresistible!
-As mentioned Reblochon is the traditionally the cheese that is used to cover the Tartiflette before it goes into the oven.
+As mentioned Reblochon is traditionally the cheese that is used to cover the Tartiflette before it goes into the oven.
 Unfortunately, this raw milk stinky cheese is not available in the US, due to FDA regulations on import of raw milk cheeses.
-I wanted to use French Raclette, but could not find it, so I used Brie instead, as I wanted to keep it French.
+I wanted to use a French Raclette, but could not find it, so I used Brie instead, as I wanted to keep it French.

 Key Ingredients in This Recipe